-Wigan Borough Clinical Commissioning Group / NHS Greater Manchester Integrated Care Board
+NHS Greater Manchester Integrated Care Board

 The Health and Care Act 2022 made Integrated Care Systems (ICS) the formal, statutory bodies with power over NHS commissioning and spending at a local level.
 As such under the Act Wigan Borough Clinical Commissioning Group was dissolved as at the 30/06/2022, with their powers transferred to NHS Greater Manchester Integrated Care Board (NHS GM ICB) from the 01/07/2022.
-The Council's Chief Executive is the Wigan place-based lead (the accountable person for the locality to GM ICS for health).